 - 6.2.4 It is always the case that the burden is on the candidate to document the excellence of one's work.
 In cases of shared or multiple authorship, clarification of the degree of one's participation is expected.
 In cases of conference presentations or proceedings, clarification should be provided with regard to the selectivity of the review process.
 Typically, central to judgments regarding scholarly and creative activity are: - 6.2.4.1 The capacity to bring scholarly or creative projects to completion. - 6.2.4.2 A mix of scholarly activities appropriate to one's appointment, e.g., in some cases scholarly activity will be primary, in others creative activity. - 6.2.4.3 Judgments of the worth and significance of the work by those qualified to make such judgments.
 These may include disciplinary peers, professional organizations, ad hoc groups such as evaluation, judging, or refereeing panels. - 6.2.4.4 Documentation of the impact of one's work - with students - within the scholarly area - within higher education generally - on documented standards of best practices in pedagogy - in the application of one's work - as evident in citations of one's work - on public policy or institutions - in the artistic/cultural realm - or in educational settings - 6.2.4.5 Just as in the case of traditional scholarship involving the discovery of new knowledge, when one's work consists of pedagogical, integrative or applied scholarship, its significance may be documented by demonstration of clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
 Presentation before peers and colleagues and advancing the discipline are also expectations of alternate forms of scholarship.
-Because the Criminal Justice system has an impact on a wide variety of people and communities, professionally reviewed scholarly work that is designed to address community needs and issues by directly addressing lay audiences, will be given more weight than might be the case in some other, more traditional disciplines. - 6.2.4.6 The College understands excellence in a variety of scholarly or creative activities to embody the following: - 6.2.4.6.1 Books should be published by reputable academic or trade presses and reviewed in appropriate journals.
-In Criminal Justice, publications of books or chapters in books is valued as well.
+Because sociological/anthropological scholarship often has an impact on a wide variety of people and communities, professionally reviewed scholarly work that is designed to address community needs and issues is considered by the Program to be equally significant to traditional scholarship. - 6.2.4.6 The College understands excellence in a variety of scholarly or creative activities to embody the following: - 6.2.4.6.1 Books should be published by reputable academic or trade presses and reviewed in appropriate journals.
+In Sociology/Anthropology, chapters in books are valued as well.